MinaHany0/Obsidian/Books/Book-The Hacker Handbook for Web Applications.md

 ## Web Services
 webs services use Simple Object Access Protocol (SOAP) to exchange data.
 SOAP typically uses the HTTP protocol to transmit messages and represent the XML format

+# Chapter 4 Mapping the Application
+1. enumerating the application content
+2. understand the technologies being used
+3.